 Think of your collection of shears and razors as your arsenal.
 Your straight shears are your go-to for foundational work, while texturizing shears add the finishing touches.
 For barbers who prioritize their long-term health, ergonomic options like swivel shears can be a game-changer.
 And of course, left-handed stylists need tools designed specifically for them.
 Let's look at the most common types so you can decide which ones you need to add to your station.

-Straight Shears for Foundational Techniques
+Straight Shears: Your Go-To for Foundational Cuts

 This is your workhorse, the pair you’ll reach for most often.
 Straight shears are essential for creating structure and precision in your cuts.
 They’re perfect for techniques like blunt cutting, point cutting, and establishing your perimeter.
 When you think of classic Japanese shears, you’re likely picturing a straight shear with a razor-sharp convex edge.
 Brands like Yasaka, Hikari, and Joewell have built their reputations on perfecting this fundamental tool.
 A high-quality pair of straight shears is the cornerstone of any professional barber’s toolkit, providing the reliability you need for clean, sharp lines day in and day out.

-Thinning and Texturizing Shears for Blending
+Thinning & Texturizing Shears for Perfect Blends

 When you need to remove weight without losing length, thinning and texturizing shears are the answer.
 These shears have one blade with teeth and one solid blade, which allows them to cut a portion of the hair section, creating a softer, more blended look.
 They are perfect for softening harsh lines, blending layers, and adding texture to a finished style.
 Using texturizing shears is key for managing thick, bulky hair and for creating that perfectly seamless fade.
 They give you a level of control and subtlety that you just can’t achieve with straight shears alone.